Liverpool confirm plans to play Carabao Cup & Club World Cup simultaneously | Goal.com

 Liverpool have confirmed that they will play both their Carabao Cup quarter-final clash at Aston Villa and their Club World Cup semi-final clash in Qatar within the space of a day - by using two squads.

-Having been drawn against Villa, The Reds were expected to take to the field against their fellow Premier League side on the week commencing December 16, the same time they are in Qatar for Club World Cup duties.
+Having been drawn against Villa, the Reds were expected to take to the field against their fellow Premier League side in the week commencing December 16, the same time they are in Qatar for Club World Cup duties.

 Manager Jurgen Klopp recently claimed that he would need his entire squad for the club's Middle East excursion, stating at a press conference: “We cannot leave any players at home for the Carabao Cup.